4 Festive Must-Visit Regensburg Christmas Markets (2026)

-If you only have one day to visit Regensburg Christmas Markets, you need a plan that doesn’t involve too much backtracking or struggling from bratwurst overload.
-We spent a December day there—just me, my husband, my mom, and my sister—as part of a river cruise and I can promise the logistics work if you map it out.
-We split the day between Adventsmarkt in Katharinespital, the Lucrezia Market, and the Regensburg Christmas Market on Neupfarrplatz, then saved the Romantic Christmas Market at Thurn und Taxis for dusk.
-Pro tip: always check opening dates and times before you go—these markets have schedules, and nobody wants to show up at a ghost market.
+If you only have one day to visit Regensburg Christmas Markets in Germany, you need a plan that doesn’t involve too much backtracking or struggling from bratwurst overload.
+We spent a December day there—just me, my husband, my mom, and my sister—as part of a river cruise and I can promise that the logistics work if you map it all out.
+We split the day between the Lucrezia Market, the Regensburg Christmas Market on Neupfarrplatz, and Adventsmarkt in Katharinespital, then saved the Romantic Christmas Market at Thurn und Taxis for the evening.
+A quick tip: always check opening dates and times before you go.
+These markets have schedules, and nobody wants to show up at a ghost market.

 This post may contain affiliate links.